EDSA’s Valuable Lessons to SM

 “Thirty years ago, people thought that Avenida (in Manila) was the main thoroughfare.
 But my dad had the vision to go farther.
 That’s why we started building stores in Cubao and in Makati.
 We saw that SM would play a very important role,” Henry Jr. said.

-Today, EDSA is Metro Manila’s busiest thoroughfare and an intricate 24-kilometer, 10-lane network of vehicles, foot bridges, MRT lines, viaducts and commuters which traverses malls, hospitals, schools, churches in at least five of the most densely populated cities in Metro Manila.
-It accommodates, on the average, a million vehicles a day.
+Today, EDSA is Metro Manila’s busiest thoroughfare and an intricate 24-kilometer, 10-lane network of vehicles, footbridges, MRT lines, viaducts, and commuters that traverses malls, hospitals, schools, and churches in at least five of the most densely populated cities in Metro Manila.
+It accommodates, on average, a million vehicles a day.

 Connecting the SM Dots along EDSA

 SM’s founder, Henry Sy, Sr. spotted fertile ground on a 16-hectare marshland in Quezon City which was to be the birthplace of his first shopping mall, SM City North EDSA.
 Constructed at the height of a political crisis in the middle of nowhere, Mr. Sy focused on completing the project.
 His vision unseen by most observers who thought that developing a mall that size was foolish and ill-timed, SM North EDSA eventually opened its doors in 1985.
 Its only tenants at the start were SM’s fifth department store and its very first supermarket.
 Yet, people came in droves, curious to see what a mall that size had to offer.
 Other tenants followed suit as SM’s loyal customers kept going back.
 Today, it is SM Prime’s second largest mall with 457,403 sqm and draws a footfall of about 418,135 visitors a day.